If geeks love it, we’re on it

 Sure you can find deals anywhere, that's store dependant though, and can't be made for an arguing point for price effectiveness of a platform.
 If that is the argument, the PC version is still cheaper, and it's still the normal for PC games to be priced cheaper.

-UPSLynx said:
+UPSLynx wrote:

 I'm staying out of this one.
 But it's very fun to watch, keep at it guys, this is golden.